nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Table of Contents

+- [ ] Learn about Flutter, a mobile framework.
+Bellingham Codes group mentioned it, along with some praise.
 - [ ] [Tailwind C S S](https://tailwindcss.com/).
 - [ ] Review Doubly Linked Lists, when to use them, and code-up a traversals for practice.
 - [ ] Review and gain experience with topics in [Best Practices With Generics And Collections](https://www.codejava.net/java-core/collections/18-java-collections-and-generics-best-practices) from codejava.net.